Diogomadeira97/Dietpi-NAS/README.md

 	sudo fail2ban-client set <sshd or dropbear> unbanip <ip>

-#### Transmission and Arrs:
+#### Transmission:

+• Login on web UI with:

+> Username: root

+> Password: Global.

-• Login on Transmission and change the path to /mnt/Cloud/Public/Downloads.
+• Change the path to /mnt/Cloud/Public/Downloads.

+ #### Arrs:

-• Login on Arrs to change user and password.
+• Login on Arrs to change users and passwords.

-• Add the Transmission torrent download client (without category).
+• Add the Transmission to download client (without category).

 • Add indexers, apps and FlareSolver on Prowlarr.